schlaicha/jupyter-publication-scripts/tutorial/tutorial.md

 ### cite2c
 This is a very useful plugin, that easily manages citations in the notebook.
 Clone the [git repository](https://github.com/takluyver/cite2c) and run `python install.py`.

 It connects to the Zotero (www.zotero.org) citation management system, that works from within the browser.
 It's free and I can truly recommend it.
 You will need a Zotero ID to use this plugin.
 If you first click on one of the buttons in button bar of the notebook it will ask for your Zotero ID, which is **not** your username.
 To get it, log into Zotero and go to `Settings->Feeds/Api`.
-Note that you also have to make your article library publically available (`Settings->Privacy->Publish entire library`), since unfortunately the plugin does not make use of the auth mechanism.
+Note that you also have to make your article library publicly available (`Settings->Privacy->Publish entire library`), since unfortunately the plugin does not make use of the auth mechanism.
 Keep also in mind that the choice of the userid for the plugin is a global one and is not stored on a per-notebook basis.

 For conversion you will also need the preprocessor I provide below.